KashyapB02/Useful-Git-Commands/README.md

 This command adds a file to the staging area.

 Usage: git add *
-This command adds one or more to the staging area.
+This command adds one or more to the staging areas.
 ```

 ```